 - Individual Postdoctoral Fellowships (F32)

-Career Development (K) Awards: NICHD sponsors awards for senior-level postdoctoral fellows and junior faculty.
+Career Development (K) Awards: NICHD sponsors awards for various levels of career development.

 - Mentored Career Development Awards (K01, K08, K23, K25, K99)

-- Career Development Awards for Independent Investigators (K02, K24)
+- Please note that NICHD no longer participates in Career Development Awards for Independent Investigators (K02, K24).

 Institutional Training Grants (T32/K12): These awards are made to institutions to support groups of pre- and/or postdoctoral fellows, including trainees in basic, clinical, and behavioral sciences.